-Get out into the countryside – outdoor sports have experienced a boom in the past two years.
-But as striking as the trend is during the Corona crisis, outdoor activities have been increasingly popular for several years – even if they involve such special forms as “forest bathing”.
+Get out into the countryside – outdoor sports have experienced a boom in the past few years.
+But as striking as the trend was during the Corona crisis, outdoor activities have been increasingly popular for several years – even if they involve such special forms as “forest bathing”.
 Golf is a sport that originated in nature and – apart from driving ranges in city centers or short courses in city centers – is played in the countryside.

 Why is nature attracting us more and more – and what does that mean for the sport of golf?
-Questions we asked the sports psychologist Eva Pfaff from Königstein near Frankfurt.
+Questions we asked the German sports psychologist Eva Pfaff from Königstein near Frankfurt.
 The former world-class tennis player has now discovered golf for herself.

 What influence does entering nature have on the golfer?